pryzach/midao/README.md

 If you would like to help with development - please contact me via [pryzach@gmail.com] (mailto:pryzach@gmail.com) or post a question using [GitHub Issue Tracker] (https://github.com/pryzach/midao/issues).

-## Mailing lists

-In case you are interested in those, there are 4 mailing lists created for this project:

- * developers@midao.org
- * issues@midao.org
- * questions@midao.org
- * announcements@midao.org

 ## Follow us

 If you would like to keep track of this project you may want to: